Randomness and Differentiability

 (An example is repeatedly playing a simple type of lottery, where $k$ is the number of possible draws.
-We have seen a string $\sss$ of draws.
-We bet an amount $q \le M(\sss)$ on a certain draw; if we are right we get $(k-1) \cdot q $, otherwise we lose $q$.)
+The player has seen a string $\sss$ of draws.
+She bets an amount $q \le M(\sss)$ on a certain draw; if she is right she gets $(k-1) \cdot q $, otherwise she loses $q$.)

-The theory of Subsections~\ref{ss:savings} and~\ref{ss:corrMGfunctions} can be developed more generally for martingales $M$ in base $k$.
-Such an $M$ induces a measure $\mu_M$ via $\mu_M([\sss])= M(\sss) k^{-\sssl}$.
+The topics in Subsections~\ref{ss:savings} and~\ref{ss:corrMGfunctions} can be developed more generally for martingales $M$ in base $k$.
+Such a martingale induces a measure $\mu_M$ on $k^\omega$ via $\mu_M([\sss])= M(\sss) k^{-\sssl}$.
 As before, we call $M$ atomless if $\mu_M$ is atomless as a measure.
-The remarks on the savings property after Definition~\ref{df:Savings}, including (\ref{eq:bdMG}), remain true.
-We have a transformation $\Fcn$ turning an atomless martingale in base $k$ into a nondecreasing continuous function on $[0,1]$ at $0$, the distribution function of $\mu_M$.
+The remarks on the savings property after Definition~\ref{df:Savings} remain true; the condition (\ref{eq:bdMG}) turns into $ M(\sss) \le 2 (k-1) \sssl+ M(\estring)$.
+We have a transformation $\cdf$ turning an atomless martingale in base $k$ into a nondecreasing continuous function on $[0,1]$ vanishing at $0$, namely, the distribution function of $\mu_M$.
 There is an inverse transformation $\Mart^k$ turning such a function $f$ into a martingale in base $k$ via \bc $\Mart^k(f)(\sss) = S_f(0.\sss ,0. \sss + k^{-\sssl})$. \ec

 We call a sequence $Z$ of numbers in $\{0, \ldots, k-1\} $ \emph{computably random in base $k$} if no computable martingale in base $k$ succeeds on $Z$.
-Let us temporarily say that a real $z \in [0,1)$ is \emph{computably random in base $k$} if its base $k$ expansion (with infinitely many entries $\neq k-1$) is computably random in base $k$.
+Let us temporarily say that a real $z \in [0,1)$ is \emph{computably random in base $k$} if its base $k$ expansion (with infinitely many entries different from $ k-1$) is computably random in base $k$.

 \begin{thm} Let $z\in [0,1)$.
 Let $k, r \ge 2$ be natural numbers.
 Then

 \n $z$ is computably random in base $k$ $\RA $ $z$ is computably random in base $r$. \end{thm}